 He also spoke about course ownership of UI300 and 400 level classes.
 He gave a brief history on the original intent of the courses.
 He indicated that they were meant to be team taught with faculty from different departments to allow information from the different departments to be integrated.
 He indicated that there was recently an issue over course ownership.
-He indicated that there is a proposal in the discussion stages that will allow the University Studies Council to have judgment over the process.
+He indicated that there is a proposal in the discussion stages that will allow the General Education Council to have judgment over the process.
 He added that the Council will stay away from making judgments on a faculty member's qualifications.

 Dr. Reinheimer indicated that Academic Affairs has been working on the same issue.
 He indicated that Academic Affairs will be bringing a resolution forward outlining a process for conflict resolution.
 In brief, if the chairs are unable to resolve the issue on their own there will be a three-part form submitted stating 1) why the faculty member feels he/she is qualified to teach the course, 2) one department chair stating why he/she agrees with the faculty members qualification, 3) the other chair stating why he/she thinks the faculty member should not teach the course.
 The form will be forwarded to the University Council for conflict to be resolved.

 Dr. Starrett reported that CSTL is working on the use of Grade A for eight-week grade submission.
 They are in the testing process and should be available this spring for eight-week grade submission.
 He indicated that there will be a few limitations, but those should be worked out by this fall.

 Dr. Althaus indicated that the Professional Affairs Committee will be willing to meet with Dr. Starrett to discuss the possibility of a 21st Century Teaching Certificate.
 The purpose is to encourage and/or reward faculty for integrating new technology into the classrooms.

 REPORT FROM THE CHAIR